Light for Riley: Initiatives and achievements

 Shortly after Riley's death, it was announced that free whooping cough vaccines would be available to pregnant women in Western Australia.
 It was anticipated that 2,500 women each month would be eligible to receive it.
-This free booster program for pregnant women was very successful, with around 62 per cent of eligible women in Western Australia opting to receive the vaccine in only its first few months.
-This was in contrast to the United Kingdom where, despite the program having been running for some years, the uptake was only 16 per cent.
-The WA Health Director General Dr David Russell-Weisz, would later acknowledge the Hughes’ role in bringing awareness to the need for this vaccine program.
+This free booster program was very successful, with around 62 per cent of eligible women opting to receive the vaccine in only its first few months.
+This was in contrast to the United Kingdom, where, despite the program having been running for some years, the uptake was only 16 per cent.
+The WA health director general at the time, David Russell-Weisz, would later acknowledge the Hughes' role in bringing awareness to the need for this vaccine program.

-Eventually, all the Australian states followed Western Australia's and Queensland's lead, and began offering free vaccine boosters to pregnant women.
-In 2018, it was announced by Federal Health Minister Greg Hunt, that all pregnant women in Australia would be offered a free whooping cough vaccine as it would be added to the National Immunisation Register.
+Eventually, all Australian states followed Western Australia's and Queensland's lead and began offering free vaccine boosters to pregnant women.
+In 2018, it was announced by federal health minister Greg Hunt that all pregnant women in Australia would be offered a free whooping cough vaccine, as it would be added to the National Immunisation Register.

-Another initiative of the Light for Riley campaign is to encourage people to donate vaccines to UNICEF.
-In the first 12 months following Riley's death, they saw over 100,000 vaccines donated in Riley's name.
-In other work done by Catherine and Greg Hughes, they attended many baby expos around Australia, bringing awareness to whooping cough and the vaccine.
+Another initiative of the Light for Riley campaign has been to encourage people to donate vaccines to UNICEF.
+In the first twelve months following Riley's death, they saw over 100,000 vaccines donated in the baby's name.
+Catherine and Greg Hughes have attended numerous baby expos around Australia, bringing awareness to whooping cough and the vaccine.
 At one Melbourne expo in 2017, they were responsible for 430 people pledging to be vaccinated.
-In their "No Vax, No Visit" campaign, they point out that most infants are infected with pertussis by adults, and that the onus seems to be solely on pregnant women to educate adults about keeping their vaccinations up to date.
+In their "No Vax, No Visit" campaign, they point out that most infants are infected with pertussis by adults, and that the onus is solely on pregnant women to educate adults about keeping their vaccinations up to date.

-Catherine and Greg Hughes also established the Immunisation Foundation of Australia, whose aim is to inspire community-based immunisation advocacy.
+The Hughes also established the Immunisation Foundation of Australia, whose aim is to inspire community-based immunisation advocacy.
 This is done by educating the general community about the impact and prevention of all vaccine-preventable diseases.

-In 2018, the Western Australian Health Department revealed that the number of whooping cough cases in WA had fallen 20 per cent since Riley Hughes’ death.
-Their figures showed that the number of infections had been rising each year until 2015, but had then fallen to their lowest level in recent years.
-A Health Department spokesman said the Light for Riley foundation had helped WA achieve some of the highest whooping cough immunisation rates in the world for pregnant women.
+In 2018, the Western Australian health department revealed that the number of whooping cough cases in WA had fallen 20 per cent since Riley Hughes' death.
+Their figures showed that the number of infections had been rising each year until 2015 but had then fallen to their lowest level in recent years.
+A health department spokesperson said the Light for Riley foundation had helped WA achieve some of the highest whooping cough immunisation rates in the world for pregnant women.